Somali cuisine: Snacks

-Sambuus, a distinct Somali variation of the Desi samosa, is a triangular snack that is commonly eaten throughout Somalia during the afur (iftar).
+Sambuus, a Somali variation of the Desi samosa, is a triangular snack that is commonly eaten throughout Somalia during the afur (iftar) and is frequently served alongside bur (literally translating to "flour" or "dough").
 Kebab is a snack eaten in western Somalia.
 There are several varieties of this dish.
 For instance, it may be served on sticks or skewers with vegetables.
 Another common variety, consisting of minced meat mixed with egg and flour and then fried, is popular in south Somalia.
 It resembles kofta kebab.
 Other snacks include chicken and vegetable filled rolls and bajiyo, which is made from black-eyed peas or adzuki beans and usually served with spicy sauce.
 These, along with sambusas, are very popular not only during Ramadan, but also for special occasions such as weddings and family gatherings.
 Homemade chips are made with fresh potato and black pepper.
 Fruits such as mango (cambo), guava (seytuun), banana (moos), and orange (liinbanbeelmo) are eaten throughout the day.